 The most popular way to reach Anguilla is via the frequent ferry service which connects Marigot (Saint Martin) with Blowing Point (Anguilla).
 The service runs every 45 minutes – with the crossing taking 25-minutes.
 You need to clear customs and immigration at both docks.
 Currently, schedules and fares are posted on the Anguilla Tourist Board website.

 Charter services can also be booked from Blowing Point to Princess Juliana Airport (Dutch St. Maarten)

 There are daily fast ferry connections between Saint Martin and Saint Barts – operated by the Voyager ferry company.
 Services run between Gustavia (Saint Barts) and Marigot (Saint Martin), and between Gustavia and Oyster Pond (Saint Martin).
 From Marigot, the journey is 90-minutes; from Oyster Pond, the ride is 30-minutes.
-Check the company website for schedules and fares.

 From Philipsburg (Sint Maarten), Great Bay Express offers a daily fast ferry service (40-min) to Gustavia.
 Check their website for schedule and fares.